ibrahimmkhalid/ultralytics/docs/en/integrations/onnx.md

 1. Verify that you have the correct version of required dependencies installed.
 2. Check the official [ONNX documentation](https://onnx.ai/onnx/intro/) for supported operators and features.
-3. Review the error messages for clues and consult the [Ultralytics Common Issues guide](../guides/yolo-common-issues.md).
+3. Review the error messages for clues and consult the [SFDT_Ibrahim Common Issues guide](../guides/yolo-common-issues.md).

-If issues persist, contact Ultralytics support for further assistance.
+If issues persist, contact SFDT_Ibrahim support for further assistance.